Not Currently on View

 Kunisada and Ando Hiroshige were probably the most popular of all ukiyoe artists in the middle nineteenth century, so a collaboration by the two of them was always an event.
 Hiroshige died in 1858, but his successor -Hiroshige II- continued occasional joint efforts with Kunisada, combining what public loved most: Kunisada's decorative figures and Hiroshige's romantic landscapes.

 Hiro II especially poetic here.
 Languid line of birds across the moon, understated landscape, and device of moon reflected set a tranquil mood.
 Long oval faces and elaborate kimono are classic Kunisada.
 Male figure probably Genji, struck by the scene and about to compose a poem to describe it.

-Purchased with money from the Carl H. Lieber Memorial Fund for the John Herron Art Institute, now the Indianapolis Museum of Art, in 1956.
+Purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1956.